Charleville-Mézières: Population

-In the table and graph below, data for 1962 and earlier refer to the old commune of Charleville, before the merger with Étion, Mézières, Mohon and Montcy-Saint-Pierre.
+In the table below, data for 1962 and earlier refer to the old commune of Charleville, before the merger with Étion, Mézières, Mohon and Montcy-Saint-Pierre.

 Culture

 Puppetry is an important part of the cultural life of Charleville-Mézières, which is called the "World Capital of Puppetry Arts".
 An international puppet festival has been held there every three years since 1961, and became a biennial event in 2011.
 The town is also home to the world headquarters of UNIMA as well as the International Puppetry Institute (French: Institut International de la Marionnette), which is housed in a historic building featuring a giant automaton of a puppeteer who performs a puppet show every hour on the hour.
 The École Nationale Supérieure des Arts de la Marionnette (ESNAM), a college which offers a higher education in puppetry, is also situated in Charleville-Mézières.

 The poet Arthur Rimbaud (1854–1891) was born in Charleville.
 The Rimbaud museum is located in the old water mill (Le Vieux Moulin) to the north of the town.